mheberger/delineator/README.md

 ## Contributing

 This project is open source and welcomes contributions.
-If you have comments or suggestions, please open an issue or pull request, or simply drop me an email.
+If you have comments or suggestions, please open an issue or pull request or simply drop me an email.